-Dr. Cidav is a Research Assistant Professor in the Center for Mental Health at the University of Pennsylvania.
+Zuleyha Cidav, PhD is a Research Assistant Professor in the Center for Mental Health at the University of Pennsylvania.
 She earned a PhD degree in Economics from the University of Texas at Austin and completed a postdoctoral fellowship in Health Services Research at the University of Pennsylvania.
 Her main interest is in the economic evaluation of health services, policy and practice.
-She studied patterns of organization, financing, and delivery of healthcare services to persons with psychiatric and developmental disabilities with a focus on better understanding the economic consequences of mental and developmental disabilities on families, public and private health care service sectors, and society.
-She conducted studies on children with Autism, examining determinants of their service use and costs, and societal and familial economic impacts.
-Her current work focuses on the economic evaluation of initiatives to implement evidence-based practices, incorporating economic analysis into implementation science studies, developing pragmatic and efficient methods for tracking implementation activities to enable economic evaluation.
+She studied patterns of organization, financing, and delivery of health care services to persons with psychiatric and developmental disabilities with a focus on better understanding the economic consequences of mental and developmental disabilities on families, public and private health care service sectors, and society.
+She conducted studies on children with autism, examining determinants of their service use and costs, and their societal and familial economic impacts.
+Her current work focuses on the economic evaluation of initiatives to implement evidence-based practices, incorporating economic analysis into implementation science studies, and developing pragmatic and efficient methods for tracking implementation activities to enable economic evaluation.
 She is a co-investigator on numerous research grants from the NIH and other research foundations examining the effectiveness, cost, and implementation of health care interventions.